osisoft/AVEVA-Adapter-BACnet-Docs/content/main/shared-content/metadata/metadata.md

 **Note:**

 - Metadata is only sent for streams created by the ingress components.
-- Currently, the only endpoint that persists egressed metadata is AVEVA Data Hub.
+- Currently, the only endpoint that persists sent metadata is AVEVA Data Hub.